Getting Money Smart

 Your Own Home - what home ownership is all about

-The instructor-led version of Money Smart is for those who plan to teach financial education to others in English, Spanish, Chinese, Korean, Vietnamese, or Russian.
+Money Smart is for those who plan to teach financial education to others in English, Spanish, Chinese, Korean, Vietnamese, or Russian.
 A version for the visually impaired is also available.

 Each of the 10 modules is structured in an identical manner and includes the following: